babashka/babashka/README.md

 ## Status

 Experimental.
 Breaking changes are expected to happen at this phase.
-See see [CHANGES.md](CHANGES.md) for a list of breaking changes.
+Keep an eye on [CHANGES.md](CHANGES.md) for a list of breaking changes.

 ## Examples